OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 sbatch --dependency=afterok:$tpls_id build_utils/geos.sh
 ```

 The GEOS compilation will be submitted only if the TPL job succeeds.
-In this manner, we can allocate resources from a partition of the type dev.
+This allows us to rapidly allocate small resources in the form of a `dev` partition.
 See [Sherlock documentation](https://www.sherlock.stanford.edu/docs/user-guide/running-jobs/?h=sh_part#available-resources) for available resources and types of partitions.

 ### Execution
 To begin the entire process, simply run: